Planning to buy a smartphone?

 What the chart above says is, if your smartphone activities involve a lot of white background, a phone with OLED screen might have shorter battery life than one with LCD.

-the picture appears less sharp, especially when reading text, because the PenTile OLEDs have only 2 sub-pixels per pixel, instead of the 3 that are used in most displays.
+Other shortcomings that are specific to Samsung Galaxy S Super AMOLED is the picture appears less sharp, especially when reading text, because the PenTile OLEDs have only 2 sub-pixels per pixel, instead of the 3 that are used in most displays.
 The Super AMOLED also exhibits a blueish tint when showing white.

 All in all, if you admire videos and photos with true blacks and high contrast during playback on smartphone and would not mind the shorter battery life, then AMOLED / Super AMOLED is what you would want !